Chadys/poker-planner-lite/README.md

 And vote.
 And vote again.
 Simplicity and usability is a must!

-User need analysis:

 We already have our own ticket tracker with weight that can be assigned to each issue.
 We wanted a small supplementary tool just to run our poker planning session without needing any data retention in it.
-Dev should be able to vote easily and PO should be able to observe the session
+Dev should be able to vote easily and Scrum Master or others should be able to observe the session.
+No need for authentication since we will deploy only as an internal tool with access limited to specific users.

+## Tech Stack

+We use Angular for the frontend and communicate via websocket to a MQTT server supporting protocol version 5 (in our case we use VerneMQ).
+We do not need to keep voting data for long, hence MQTT was a good solution to handle clients communication.

+Just a SPA frontend and an MQTT server, nothing else.

 ## Project commands